coverclock/com-diag-hazer/REMARKS.md

 ## GNSS Restrictions

-Formerly: restricted operation above 18,000m altitude and 515m/s velocity.
+Formerly: restricted operation above 18,000m (59,000') altitude and 1000knots (510m/s) (1,900km/hr) (1,180mph) velocity.

-Currently (as of 2016): restriction decryption of precise positioning signals, steerable antennas designed to avoid jamming, designed to deliver 500kg payload at least 300km.
+Currently (as of 2016): prohibits decryption of precise positioning signals, steerable antennas designed to avoid jamming, design to deliver 500kg payload at least 300km.

 (Many current commercial receivers will of course still have the former restrictions in place, implemented in HW, FW, or SW.)

+Coordinating Committee for Multilateral Export Controls (COCOM)

+Missile Technology Control Regime, Technical Annex, clause 11.A.3 (600m/s)

 U.S. Department of Commerce, Export Administration Regulations (EAR)